Schirach family

-Schirach or Šěrach is a noble family of Sorbian (i.e. West Slavic) origin.
+The Schirach family or Šěrach is a German noble family of Sorbian (i.e. West Slavic) origin.
 Many family members were noted as theologians, lawyers, historians, writers and artists from the 17th century, and several family members have also been noted for their efforts to preserve the Sorbian language.
 The family was raised to the hereditary Austrian nobility in 1776.
 Family members are resident in Germany and, since the 19th century, the United States.

 History

 The name Šěrach is assumed to be derived from the Sorbian word šěrak, meaning "greybeard" or "greyhead," in the sense of "old man" or possibly "wise man."
 Schirach is a Germanized spelling.

 The family's earliest known ancestor George Schirag was a farmer in Schiedel near Kamenz, and is mentioned in 1485.
 One of his descendants, Peter Schirach (Pětr Šěrach) (1656–1727) became a theologian and parish priest in Kreba (Chrjebja).
 He had three sons who also became theologians, among them Christian Gottlob Schirach (Křesćan Bohuchwał Šěrach) (1709–1776), who was parish priest in Holzkirch and Tiefenfurth.